Rockypocky77/ChancifySATPrep/sat23.md

 A) schools play an important role in encouraging students to volunteer.

-B) community service hours should never appear on college applications.
+B) community service hours should generally not appear on college applications.

 C) students are too busy to participate in any service.